mdriscollic/docs/content/en/docs/Reporting/FOLIO Analytics/_index.md

 ---
 title: "FOLIO Analytics"
 linkTitle: "FOLIO Analytics"
-date: 2024-12-04
+date: 2025-04-22
 weight: 50
 tags: ["parenttopic"]
 ---

 ## What is the FOLIO Analytics repository
-The FOLIO Analytics repository contains reports and other analytics developed for FOLIO and designed to run on the Library Data Platform.
+The FOLIO Analytics repository contains reports and other analytics developed for FOLIO and designed to run on a reporting database running the Metadb software.
 Reports developed for FOLIO are stored as code written in Structured Query Language (SQL).
-The SQL queries can be opened inside of database querying software to pull data out of the LDP.
+The SQL queries can be opened inside of database querying software to pull data out of the reporting database.

 You can read an introduction to the repository at its [overarching README file](https://github.com/folio-org/folio-analytics/blob/main/README.md) on GitHub.
 The file describes the following:

 * The two types of SQL queries to be found in the repository:
-   * **Report queries**, which you can copy and paste to run on your LDP.
+   * **Report queries**, which you can copy and paste to run on your Metadb reporting database.
    * **Derived table queries**, which simplify and speed up report queries.
 A *derived table* is simply a table created using data from one or more other tables.
-These queries are managed behind the scenes through LDP administration so that they run automatically and generate the derived tables in the database.
+These queries are managed behind the scenes through reporting database administration so that they run automatically and generate the derived tables in the database.
 * Documentation for the queries.
 * Examples of reporting applications that can be used to run the queries.
 * How the queries are organized in the repository.